The best extending cover-preserving geometric lattices of semimodular lattices: Introduction

 It is well known that if $L$ is a semimodular lattice with $\ell(L)=m$ and $|J(L)|=n$, then $n\geq m$ (see \cite{Stern99}).

 Classically semimodular lattices arise out of certain closure operators satisfying what is now usually called the Steinitz-Mac Lane exchange property.
-A semimodularity is one of the most important links between combinatorics and lattice theory (see e.g. \cite{Stern99, Czedli10}), and the structure of a semimodular lattice plays an important role in lattice theory (see e.g. \cite{Gratzer14, He}).
+A semimodularity is one of the most important links between combinatorics and lattice theory (see, e.g., \cite{Stern99, Czedli10}), and the structure of a semimodular lattice plays an important role in lattice theory (see, e.g., \cite{Gratzer14, He}).
 A particular interest is deserved by geometric lattices, originally called matroids, which are semimodular atomistic lattices of finite length.

 The Dilworth Embedding Theorem states that each finite lattice $L$ can be embedded in a finite geometric lattice (see \cite{Crawley73}).
 Further, P. Pudl\'{a}k, J. T\"{u}ma\cite{Pudlak80} proved that each finite lattice $L$ can be embedded in a finite partition lattice (finite partition lattices are geometric lattices).
 In 1986, G. Gr\"{a}tzer and E. W. Kiss\cite{Gratzer86} showed that each finite semimodular lattice $L$ has a cover-preserving embedding into a finite geometric lattice.
 Recently, G. Cz\'{e}dli and E. T. Schmidt \cite{Czedli10} extended the results in \cite{Gratzer86}, and they proved that each semimodular lattice $L$ of finite length has a cover-preserving embedding into a geometric lattice $G$ of the same length and the number of atoms of $G$ equals the number of non-zero join-irreducible elements of $L$.
 That is, they proved the following theorem. \begin{theorem}[\cite{Czedli10}] Let $L$ be a semimodular lattice of finite length.
-Then there exists a geometric lattice $G$ such that $L$ is a cover-preserving sublattice of $G$, $|J(L)|=|A(G)|$ and $\ell(L)=\ell(G)$. \end{theorem} Finally, they mentioned an open problem that the best cover-preserving embedding is not known yet.
+Then there exists a geometric lattice $G$ such that $L$ is a cover-preserving sublattice of $G$, $|J(L)|=|A(G)|$ and $\ell(L)=\ell(G)$. \end{theorem} Finally, they mentioned that the best cover-preserving embedding is not known yet.
+That is to say: What are the geometric lattices $G$ such that a given finite semimodular lattice $L$ has a cover-preserving embedding into $G$ with the smallest $|G|$?
 In this paper, we shall construct all the best cover-preserving embeddings of a given finite semimodular lattice $L$ into geometric lattices $G$ and prove that the length and the number of atoms of every best extending cover-preserving geometric lattice $G$ equal the length of $L$ and the number of non-zero join-irreducible elements of $L$, respectively.